On the existence of extensions for manifold-valued Sobolev maps on perforated domains: Introduction

 In homogenization problems on perforated domains, a crucial step is the formulation of a meaningful notion of convergence that accounts for the fact that the functions involved are defined on changing domains.
 A possible approach amounts to extending the functions to the holes with the help of extension operators preserving certain boundedness properties independently of the scale of the microperforations, and to studying the convergence of these extended functions, which are now all defined on the same domain.
 This procedure has been effectively used in the literature: we refer to the prominent paper by Acerbi et al. \cite{AcPiMaPe92} and the references therein (in particular \cite{CioSJP79}, where for the first time an extension operator for Sobolev functions on perforated domains was constructed), as well as to the monograph \cite{BrDe98}.

-In the mentioned references, the functions under consideration can range freely in a certain Euclidean space $\R^l$.
+In the references mentioned, the functions under consideration can freely range in a certain Euclidean space $\R^l$.
 In physics, however, problems that are formulated in terms of manifold-valued Sobolev functions arise naturally, e.g., in micromagnetics with $\Sp^2$ \cite{Br63,HuSch08}, in finite-strain plasticity with $\SL(3)$ \cite{CaHaMie02,MaMi09,DaGaPa1}, or in the modeling of rigid body rotations with $\SO(3)$ \cite{Chris20,Engl22}.
 To our knowledge, no result analogous to the one in \cite{AcPiMaPe92} is available for such scenarios.
-With the aim of filling this gap, the present paper investigates the existence of suitable extensions of manifold-valued Sobolev maps defined on a perforated domain $\Omega_\veps$, that is, loosely speaking, the region obtained by removing periodically from an open set $\Omega\subset \R^d$ holes whose size is of the order $\veps>0$.
-To be precise, for $\veps>0$, \(1<p<\infty\), and a given compact, connected $C^2$-manifold $N$ without boundary, we are looking for an extension operator
+With the aim of filling this gap, the present paper investigates the existence of suitable extensions of manifold-valued Sobolev maps defined on a perforated domain $\Omega_\veps$, that is, loosely speaking, the region obtained by periodically removing from an open set $\Omega\subset \R^d$ holes whose size is of the order $\veps>0$.
+To be precise, for $\veps>0$, \(1<p<\infty\), and a given compact, connected $C^2$-manifold $N$ without boundary, we are looking for a function $\tilde{f}_\veps \in W^{1,p}(\Om;N)$ such that $\tilde{f}_\veps|_{\Om_\veps} = f$, and that additionally admits bounds of the form